Tigers’ Cabrera gets 3,000th hit; 33rd player to reach mark

 Cabrera got three hits Wednesday to get to 2,999, then struck out in his final at-bat of the night.
 He went 0 for 3 Thursday and was intentionally walked his final time up against the Yankees, drawing loud boos and chants from Detroit fans.

-The hallowed hit remained on deck when Friday night’s game against Colorado was rained out.
+The milestone remained on deck when Friday night’s game against Colorado was rained out.

 Cabrera was the third player to get his 3,000th hit while with Detroit, joining Ty Cobb and Al Kaline.